infominer33/infominer33.github.io/podcast-transcripts/VerifiableOrganizationsNetwork-HGF.md

 # Hyperledger Global Forum 2018 — Verifiable Organizations Network
 **A Production Government Deployment of Hyperledger Indy**

+<code>Editors Note: I've taken to working on transcripts for podcasts and videos whos content is valuable and important to me, so that it will be easier for anyone to reference. -<a href="https://infominer.id">infominer</a></code>

 -Published on Dec 27, 2018

 [John Jordan](https://twitter.com/jljordan42), Province of British Columbia & [Stephen Curran](https://twitter.com/scurranC3I), [CloudCompass Computing](https://cloudcompass.ca/)